"The objective is to teach the student to see the land, to understand what he sees, and enjoy what he understands." -- Aldo Leopold

 Title: Prairie Wetlands Explorers

-Description: Students walk in small groups, each group carrying a backpack, map, and star pocket.
-They look for three special items on the map (prairie, wetlands, and oak savannah).
-When they find these items, they receive an explorer star to put in their star pocket.
-Along the way, they use their senses to explore what they find (such as water, plants, soil, wind, sun).
-Students discuss why maps are important at the PWLC and take home a PWLC trail map.
+Description: Students walk and look for three special places on a simple map (prairie, wetlands, and oak savanna).
+When they find these places, they use their senses to explore what they find (such as water, plants, soil, wind, sun).
+Students discuss why maps are important at the PWLC and take home a PWLC trail map and habitat stickers.

 KINDERGARTEN - OBSERVATION SERIES